-Most of the systems translating NL to CG work sentence by sentence and translate sentences to isolated graphs.
-Nearly no attempts were made to resolve some NL references in neighbor input sentences and to translate them to identities and coreference links within the obtained KB of graphs.
+Most of the systems translating NL to CG work sentence by sentence and translate sentences to insulated graphs.
+Nearly no attempts were made to resolve some NL references in neighbor sentences (from the input text) and to translate them to identities and coreference links within the obtained KB of graphs.